 BSOG has designed and started implementation of its Corporate Social Responsibility (CSR) programme based on the Company's CSR policy (See ANNEX C. CSR Policy).
 The BSOG CSR programme aims at developing positive community relations and create a social partnership with the representatives of the local community impacted by MGD.

-The following community development actions have been performed in 2023:
+The following community development actions have been performed in 2024:

-- Vadu sustainable development project VADUrabil - DC83 Corbu-Vadu Road Rehabilitation
+- Delta Generation Project - DC83 Corbu-Vadu Road Rehabilitation